 In a prior article, I have already delved into India’s myriad governance failures and their root causes.
 Before going ahead with this article, I would recommend that readers read that as a prelude.
 In this article, I shall only focus on the solutions to the issues I raised there.
 What is the way out of this sordid mess that India is in, and which Indians live in?
 How do we transform India from its present medieval feudal state into a modern country which is among the world’s most prosperous, advanced, and livable?

 Look no further!
 The answers to these questions are well documented and contained in the manifesto of Swarna Bharat Party — India’s only liberal party, which I’m a proud member of.
 The manifesto has the remedies to fix all of India’s numerous governance issues.
+As per the manifesto, the governance system will need to be overhauled.
+The change must be systematic through a proper transition strategy.
 Please note that I will only be mentioning the main reforms here.
 For the complete set of reforms, you can refer the manifesto.